psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > "November 24th, 1887.
 The Nanteos healing cup was lent on the above date to Charles Eiwards for the use of his daughter, Mary Edwards.
 One pound left.
 Returned 13th December, 1887. *A wonderful cure*."
 The italics are not mine.

-From cures, Owens pivots to wells:
+From cures, Owen pivots to wells:

 > Mr. Elton, in his *Origins of English History*, is mistaken when he says that Wirt Sikes had given a full description of the ceremonies connected with the notorious cursing-well of St. Elian, near Denbigh.
 Wirt Sikes says nothing of the cup.
 >